itannady/bookworm/README.md

  - Search for books by title or author using Google's Book API
 - View recoommended books results
-- Save books to a "Libary" (reading list) which is saved on MongoDB database
+- Save books to a "Library" (reading list) which is saved on MongoDB database
 - View saved books and remove them from the list/database

 ## Future Updates